Sepulther1/mistwood/README.md

-You can delete this readme file when you've read it and you can re-arrange things in this game-directory to suit your own sense of organisation (the only exception is the directory structure of the `server/` directory, which Evennia expects).
-If you change the structure you must however also edit/add to your settings file to tell Evennia where to look for things.
+You can delete this readme file when you've read it and you can re-arrange things in this game-directory to suit your own sense of organisation (the only exception is the directory structure of the `server/` directory, which Mistwood expects).
+If you change the structure you must however also edit/add to your settings file to tell Mistwood where to look for things.

 Your game's main configuration file is found in